Fractions

 It is much easier to work with and to solve quadratic equations that are in a factored form.
 The factored form of a quadratic equation is the product of two linear forms:

-There’s a visual aid with boxes that can help with finding these linear forms from the expanded polynomial form:
+There’s also a visual aid with boxes that can help with this approach:

 When we solve a quadratic equation, we are finding the values for each variable that will make the equation true.
 Every quadratic equation will have zero, one, or two real solutions.